Super Bowl 60 Coin Toss Odds

 Short for a proposition, a prop is a bet that doesn’t necessarily correlate with the final outcome of the game.
 The coin flip is a perfect example of a fun or exotic prop because it relies less on data and stats and more on chance.

 You don’t have to check ATS standings or betting trends as you would for your money line bets or player props.
 Plus, teams that win the toss don’t always win the Super Bowl.
-For example, last year at Super Bowl 56, the Cincinnati Bengals won the toss but lost the game to the Los Angeles Rams.
+For example, at Super Bowl 59, the Kansas City Chiefs won the toss but lost the game to the Philadelphia Eagles.

 Super Bowl Coin Toss FAQ